elektropajo/cabemusic-tpl/README.md

-# Cabemusic.com readme
+# Cabemusic.com template

 Generated on 2015-08-24 using [generator-yeogurt@1.2.6](https://github.com/larsonjj/generator-yeogurt)

 ## Description

-This is an example readme file.
-Describe your site/app here.
+This is a HTML5, CSS3 and JS template for cabemusic.com.

 ## Technologies used